 Well, that’s no piece of cake.
 But well-written examples of food copywriting – plus an exploration of the techniques used – always help to get those creative juices flowing!
 So let’s get cracking.

 Food copywriting examples and the winning strategies behind them

 How do you write mouth-watering copy that gets your food products flying off the shelves, selling like hot cakes?
 These examples will show you.

-Technique #1: Add in a dash of humour
+Technique #1: Add a dash of humor

 Why we love this example: It’s witty without trying too hard.
 If you get the joke, great!
 If you don’t, there’s nothing lost—the statement stands on its own.
 In fact, the clever use of words gets an important point across about product quality as well as this brand’s guiding principle.
 Two birds with one stone!

-Takeaway: The tricky thing about ‘humour’ is that it’s hard to get right.
+Takeaway: The tricky thing about ‘humor’ is that it’s hard to get right.
 What’s funny for you may not be funny for me.
 What makes me laugh out loud could be offensive to you.
 If you want to veer on the safe side, test your copy out on colleagues, family and friends first—even if you’re a brand that’s not afraid to take chances or ruffle a few feathers here and there!

-Bonus tip: Humour alone won’t cut it.
+Bonus tip: Humor alone won’t cut it.
 You must always follow up with substance.
 In the above example, the copy beneath the headline explains what quark is (for the uninitiated) and throws in several reasons why you’ll want to add this item to your grocery list.

 Technique #2: Use alliteration